-Organizing your kids’ toys can seem like a insurmountable task for some, especially at this time of year when an even bigger influx of toys is pretty much a sure thing.
+Organizing kids toys can seem like an insurmountable task, especially right after Christmas when an even bigger influx of toys is pretty much a sure thing.

-There are some really terrific bins, sorters, and organizers on the market that can help you get the mass of toys, games and stuffed animals under control – but, frankly, I’m less interested in that.
+There are some really terrific bins, sorters, and storage containers on the market that can help you organize kids toys – but, frankly, I’m less interested in that.
+The truth is that reducing toy clutter is a matter of changing behavior more so that it involves stuffing Barbies in an over the door shoe organizer.

 To me, getting kids’ toys under control first requires a really clear understanding of two fundamental ideas: limits and routines.

-There are certain things that we all know kids need most: love, food, and shelter are undoubtedly at the top of that list – but limits and routines are the fundamental learning concepts a parent can teach their young children.
+There are certain things that we all know kids need most: love, food, and shelter are undoubtedly at the top of that list.
+But limits and routines are the fundamental learning concepts a parent can teach their young children.
 Kids who understand these two concepts grow up to be responsible, thoughtful, caring adults.
-And you might be surprised to learn that how you (and they) treat their toys will teach them these life lessons.
+And you might be surprised to learn that how you (and they) organize toys will teach them these life lessons.

 I’ve seen again and again that you can teach your kids everything they need to know about clutter and organization from their toy bins.
 How do you do it?
 First, it starts with the concept of limits.

-Decide the amount of space you want to allocate to their toys.
+Decide the amount of space you want to allocate for toy storage.
 Be clear about this in your mind.
 Having toys in every room of the house is not what you’re after.
 Next, provide the area with a couple of toy bins and organizers—however many will adequately fit into the space you’ve allocated for toys.
 This is where the toys live.
 This, of course, leads to the first important lesson: when the bins are full of toys, before your child can add a new toy, he or she needs to discard a toy.

 Set an Example